[Book Review] Media Freedom: Contested Legacy of a Concept in Turkey

 The story, however, has a prologue and a historical background goes back to the early roots of political modernity in Turkey.

 A broader historical look, as attempted by Bora Erdem in his recent book, offers a detailed account of a troubled relationship between policymakers and the press from the late Ottoman Empire to the Republican era.
 The political modernization from the late Ottoman times to today, in a sense, is also the story of the history of relations between media and the government.
 Simply put, the relationship was mostly defined in an antagonistic fashion, with authorities loathing to see intellectuals’ penchant to use the press as a medium and agent for social change and political reform.
-In the absence of an indigenous bourgeois class, intellectuals and reformers saw state apparatus as the prime source of power and the most able agent to bring about fundamental change to pull back an empire from falling apart.
+In the absence of an indigenous bourgeois class, intellectuals and reformers saw state apparatus as the prime source of power and the ablest agent to bring about fundamental change to pull back an empire from falling apart.

 Consequently, the press became the public venue for political wars.
 It is no different today.
 Whereas Erdem’s study offers a valuable sketch from a broader historical perspective into how things went wrong for Turkey’s media freedom according to EU standards, a number of other works on media try to untangle the link between authoritarian drift and the deteriorating status of free thought and speech from a global perspective.

-Liberties and media freedom suffer setbacks in global scale amid the rise of impulsive and autocratic leaders such as Viktor Orban, Vladimir Putin, Abdelfettah Sisi, Duterte, Recep Tayyip Erdogan and Donald J. Trump.
+Liberties and media freedom suffer setbacks on global scale amid the rise of impulsive and autocratic leaders such as Viktor Orban, Vladimir Putin, Abdelfettah Sisi, Duterte, Recep Tayyip Erdogan and Donald J. Trump.
 The coming of, in the words of The Economist, the age of post-truth politics is singled out as the most definitive indication of this new era.
-The retreat and depreciation of truth’s place in today’s political dialogue in public and civic space signify the corrosion of most basic element of social conduct.
+The retreat and depreciation of truth’s place in today’s political dialogue in public and civic space signify the corrosion of the most basic element of social conduct.

 The leaders mentioned above are not fond of criticism, free and independent media.
 They neither have any scruples over attacks against media members.
 Trump’s relentless attacks media as “fake news” not only undermines the U.S. role in becoming a leading actor to steer human rights and media freedom agenda across the world, at least in discursive level, but also encourages authoritarian-minded leaders to crack down on press without fear of international backlash.